 Burnout is not a recognized medical condition.
 It must, therefore, be distinguished from mood and anxiety disorders.
 While research has shown burnout and depression are correlated, as are anxiety and burnout, they mean different things and can be treated or managed separately.
 Because burnout, anxiety, and depression can share symptoms, it is important to first understand which it is you are experiencing.

-In 2019, the World Health Organization recognized burnout as an "occupational phenomenon" in its International Classification of Diseases 11.
-WHO characterizes burnout as:
+The World Health Organization has recognized burnout as an "occupational phenomenon" since 2019.
+In its International Classification of Diseases 11, the WHO characterizes burnout as:

-Burnout, then, can be described as something separate from other mental health issues.
-Instead, it involves work-related stress (with accompanying psychological and physical effects) and reduced feelings of professional accomplishment.
+Burnout is therefore something separate from other mental health issues.
+Instead of a medical condition, it involves work-related stress (with accompanying psychological and physical effects) and reduced feelings of professional accomplishment.
 If you have burnout, you may feel like you are working harder than ever but accomplishing nothing, leading to extreme disillusionment and exhaustion.

 According to the Mayo Clinic, signs of job burnout include:

 Burnout can also manifest physical symptoms, including: